P-Petrov04/SoftUni-Education/README.md

 # SoftUni-Education
-Courses from my education in @ SoftUnui with C#
+Courses from my education in @ SoftUnui